New York State Thruway: History

 From 1957 to 1960, several spurs of the road were built to connect the road to turnpikes in adjacent states.
 These include the Berkshire Connector (May 26, 1959), which connects to the Massachusetts Turnpike, the New England Thruway (October 31, 1958) and Cross Westchester Expressway (December 1, 1960), which both connect to the Connecticut Turnpike, and the Niagara Thruway (July 30, 1959), which connects to Canada's Queen Elizabeth Way via a border crossing near Niagara Falls.
 The Thruway also directly connects to New Jersey's tolled Garden State Parkway, which eventually connects to the New Jersey Turnpike, which is part of a toll road system linking New York City and Chicago that also uses tolled highways in Pennsylvania, Ohio, and Indiana.

-On August 14, 1957, the segment of the mainline between the Pennsylvania border and the Adirondack Northway in Albany became part of I-90 while the portions from the Northway south to Newburgh and from Elmsford south to the New York City line were included in I-87.
+On August 14, 1957, the east-west segment of the mainline between the Pennsylvania border on Lake Erie and the Adirondack Northway in Albany became part of I-90 while the north-south portions from the Northway south to Newburgh and from Elmsford south to the New York City line were included in I-87.
 Between Elmsford and Newburgh, I-87 followed I-287, what is now I-684, and I-84.
 Upon its completion, the Berkshire Connector east of US 9 also became part of I-90, creating a gap in the I-90 designation around Albany until the completion of the 20 mi Albany-Schodack Freeway in the early 1970s, which is not part of the Thruway system.
 The entirety of the New England Thruway became part of I-95 upon completion while the Niagara Thruway became I-90N in 1957 when it was built through downtown Buffalo, and later I-190 in 1959 upon completion.
 The Elmsford–Suffern section of the mainline was designated as part of I-287 upon completion of the Cross Westchester Expressway (also I-287) in 1960.
-The last section of the mainline to receive a designation—from Suffern to Newburgh—finally received one on January 1, 1970, when I-87 was realigned to follow the Thruway for its entire length south of Albany and the former portion of I-87 between White Plains and Brewster became I-684.

 The highway was distinctive in that original signage utilized dark blue backgrounds, the same color blue as displayed on the New York state flag.
 Over time, these signs were replaced with Federal Highway Administration (FHWA)-approved green backgrounds.